muzixiaoyang/MZ-AMS-LITE-split-multi-color-3Dprint/README.md

 https://www.bilibili.com/video/BV1Mv421i7iz
 ## Details
 ## Acknowledgements
-Thanks to the VORON Design devs and VORON discord members for the discussions and support
+Thanks to VORON Design developers, BIGTREETECH for their support and SUNLU filament for their provision

 Thanks to Yanshimi, muimoon and many others for supporting this project!